brefphp/bref/docs/index.md

 When running PHP serverless:

 - We do not need to set up servers, the cloud provider takes care of that.
-- We pay only for what we use.
+- We pay only for what we use (per request).
 - Our application scales automatically.

 **Serverless provides more scalable, affordable and reliable architectures for less effort.**